NinVoido/spotify-vpn/doc/tests/authentication-plugins.md

 # TESTING OF MULTIPLE AUTHENTICATION PLUG-INS

-OpenVPN 2.x can support loading and authenticating users through multiple plug-ins at the same time.
+spotify 2.x can support loading and authenticating users through multiple plug-ins at the same time.
 But it can only support a single plug-in doing deferred authentication.
 However, a plug-in supporting deferred authentication may be accompanied by other authentication plug-ins **not**